Second Injury Awards Lawyer Princeton NJ

 Work Injury Attorney Ewing NJ

-Kamensky Cohen & Riechelson is a law firm with a track record of success in New Jersey and Pennsylvania.
+Cohen & Riechelson is a law firm with a track record of success in New Jersey and Pennsylvania.
 We have helped injured workers file workers’ compensation claims in Princeton, Lawrence, and everywhere else in Mercer County, NJ for more than 40 years.
-Our legal team includes a New Jersey Certified Civil Trial Attorney and a New Jersey “Super Lawyer,” so we definitely know our way around the courtroom.
+Our legal team includes a New Jersey Certified Civil Trial Attorney so we definitely know our way around the courtroom.
 We also understand the nuances of workers’ compensation law in New Jersey.
-Call KCR now to discuss your case with one of our experienced workers’ comp attorneys.
+Call CR now to discuss your case with one of our experienced workers’ comp attorneys.

 Mercer County NJ Second Injury Fund and Total Disability

 The Second Injury Fund provides compensation to workers whose previous injuries have become worse and resulted in permanent disability.
 The award provides up to 70 percent of your weekly wage for the rest of your life.
 If you are awarded payments from the Second Injury Fund, the payments will continue until your death or until you find gainful employment.

 Any preexisting injury can be used to justify an award from the Second Injury Fund.
 The only limitation on the award is that the final injury must be work-related.
 Additionally, keep in mind that the Second Injury Fund is only available when the worker is totally disabled and the disability is related to both the current injury and a prior injury or illness.